scala/scala-lang/blog/_posts/2020-11-10-scala-3-forward-compat.md

 to Scala 3 from Scala 2.13 in any order, gradually, and continue to build and run them if they mix versions.

-## Using a Scala 3 Library Dependency
+### 2. Using a Scala 3 Library Dependency

+> TODO:  there is currently no library published for Scala `3.0.0-M1`
+> we can either rewrite this section to just explain it in principle,
+> with a fake library or wait for some library to be available.

 In the section above, we have seen how it is possible for a subproject compiled with Scala 2.13 to depend on a subproject compiled with Scala 3.
 The same